webix-hub/docs/data/tutorials/basic_app_2.md

 	var id = $$("mylist").getSelectedId();
 	webix.confirm({
 		title: "Delete",
-		text: "Are you sure you want to delete the selected contact?",
+		text: "Are you sure you want to delete the selected item?",
 		callback: function(result) {
 			if (result) {
 				$$("mylist").remove(id);